-Once you get to know me and the topics of which I write, you will discover I bring you tips for living green that not only preserve the environment, but save you money.
+I try to bring readers tips for living green that both preserve the environment and also save money.
 I'm big on "going green" in every sense of the word.
-So now that you know what I'm about, I'd like to help you with your septic system.
-And believe you me, they were hard lessons learned!
+On that note, I'd like to help you with your septic system.
+Believe me, these were hard lessons learned!

 It is recommended to have your tank pumped every three years.
-I found that out the hard way, too, never having lived in a home with a septic tank until I moved to Florida and bought my home!
-Sheesh!
+I learned this the hard way, never having lived in a home with a septic tank until I moved to Florida!
 Ignorance is definitely NOT bliss!

 - Once a month (yes, our septic systems insist on our attention at least monthly!), fill a gallon jug with 50% scalding water and 50% white distilled vinegar.